vectordotdev/vector/docs/tutorials/lognamespacing.md

 ```

 Currently, because log namespacing is an unreleased feature we add the `docs::hidden`
-metadata so it doesn't appear in the documentation.
+attribute so it doesn't appear in the documentation.

 ## Build